theprimarybrain/theprimarybrain.github.io/_posts/2021-01-08-Toddler-School-Dinosaur-Activities.md

 ## Lesson Components
 This unit is made up of 5 lessons that will work on each include the following activities:
--literacy/language
+- literacy/language
--sensory bin
+- sensory bin
--math or science activity
+- math or science activity
--fine motor activity
+- fine motor activity
--gross motor activity
+- gross motor activity
--art activity
+- art activity

 ## Art Activities